The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 - Label every connection with the integration type (REST API, SOAP, ETL, Platform Events, Change Data Capture)

-- Label data flow direction on every arrow — judges should see which way data moves without you explaining it
+- Label data flow direction on every arrow; judges should see which way data moves without verbal explanation

-- Include a mandatory legend explaining your color scheme, icons, and system status (see Legend Requirements below)
+- Include a mandatory legend explaining the color scheme, icons, and system status (see Legend Requirements below)

-- Keep it to a single page — if it needs more detail, create a Level 2 integration diagram
+- Keep it to a single page.
+If more detail is needed, create a Level 2 integration diagram

 Integration layer is non-negotiable

-Approximately 95% of CTA scenarios require an explicit integration/middleware layer (MuleSoft, ESB, or API gateway) in the System Landscape.
-Drawing direct arrows from Salesforce to an ERP or data warehouse without showing middleware is a red flag for judges.
-Even if the scenario does not explicitly mention middleware, you should include it — real enterprise architectures always have an integration layer.
+Roughly 95% of CTA scenarios require an explicit integration/middleware layer (MuleSoft, ESB, or API gateway) in the System Landscape.
+Drawing direct arrows from Salesforce to an ERP or data warehouse without middleware is a red flag for judges.
+Even if the scenario text does not mention middleware, include it.
+Real enterprise architectures always have an integration layer.
 The only exception is a trivially simple scenario with a single point-to-point integration, and even then, showing middleware demonstrates enterprise thinking.

 Maps to domains: System Architecture (D1), Integration (D5), Solution Architecture (D4)